Alex-Burgess/react-weather-app/README.md

 # react-weather-app

-This application demonstrates some react basics:
+This application demonstrates some react basics.
+It is meant to only be run locally and not deployed to infrastructure.

 - [Initialising the project](#initialising-the-project)
 - [Configuring ESlint and Prettier](#configuring-eslint-and-prettier)